-Hyundai has noticed an alarming trend: the needless wasting of perfectly good asterisks on window stickers all over the country.
+Hyundai wants to do its part to save the asterisks.
+You see, the Korean automaker says it has noticed an alarming trend: the needless wasting of perfectly good asterisks on window stickers all over the country.

-It also bears mentioning that starting with the month of November, 2010, Hyundai is the first automaker to specify the actual number of vehicles it sells that achieve or exceed the 40-mpg benchmark on its monthly sales report.
-For those keeping track, the figure from this past November was 192 vehicles – expect that number to rise dramatically in the coming months when the new Elantra goes on sale.
+Let's repeat that: all 2011 Hyundai Elantras, regardless of transmission option, score 40 mpg on the highway.
+Nicely done, Hyundai.
+It also bears mention that Hyundai, starting with the month of November, 2010, is the first automaker to specifically pull out the actual number of units sold that reach the 40 mpg benchmark.
+For those keeping track, the figure from November was 192 vehicles – expect that figure to rise dramatically in the coming months.

-Great fuel economy is only one part of a much larger puzzle to marketplace success.
-Fortunately, we'll have a First Drive report of the new 2011 Elantra to share in short order, so we'll have a better understanding of what, if any, concessions were made to manage its laudable efficiency metrics.
+Of course, great fuel economy is only one part of a much larger puzzle to marketplace success.
+Fortunately, we'll have a First Drive report of the new 2011 Elantra to share in short order, so we'll have a better understanding of what, if any, concessions were necessary to manage its laudable efficiency metrics.
 Stay tuned for that, and check out Hyundai's Save the Asterisks video after the break.